athenacr/Mongui/README.markdown

 It can be found here: [http://www.sencha.com/products/extjs/](http://www.sencha.com/products/extjs/)

  * Download and unzip the framework.
- * Rename the `ext-3.2.1` directory '`extjs`' and place it in the `Mongui/public/lib` directory.
+ * Rename the `ext-3.2.1` directory `extjs` and place it in the `Mongui/public/lib` directory.

 #### Running the client:
 Point your browser to `http://localhost:4567/mongui.html` after you have the server running.
-If you used the '`-p`' option when running the server you will need to change the port accordingly.
+If you used the `-p` option when running the server you will need to change the port accordingly.

 #### Usage:
 If all is well so far you will see a three-paned webpage appear.
 Left-pane, a drill down of `Host/DB/Collection`.
 Drill down and double click a selection.
 Double-clicking takes you to the the 'Collection Data' tab which shows you a few documents from your collection.
-To run a query, enter it in the upper pane and press '`Run Query`'.
-This will change your view to the '`Results`' tab and show you your data.
+To run a query, enter it in the upper pane and press `Run Query`.
+This will change your view to the `Results` tab and show you your data.

 #### Hot-Keys:
  * `CTRL R` * Run Query
  * `CTRL T` * New Query Tab

 ### You did it!
+Cheers!